Building a Deferred Compensation Plan to Drive Business Objectivesby Kelly Svihus | April 8, 2019

 - Groom select individuals to become future owners

 - Reward employees for past service

 - Reward key employees for the eventual sale of the company and retain them through that sale

 - Timing of the objective (short, mid, or long-term)

-While it’s tempting to try to develop a plan to address all these objectives, it’s usually best to focus on a small subset and define one or two of the most important ones.
+While it’s tempting to develop a plan to address all these objectives, it’s usually best to focus on a small subset.
 Trying to develop a plan that is all things to all people is a common path to plan failure.

 Meeting Objectives Through Plan Design

 Once a set of objectives is defined, it’s time to decide what type of plan might best fit.
-This choice will be heavily dependent on the objectives to be met.
+This choice will be heavily dependent on meeting objectives.

 - Deferred Bonus Plans